 Pearl had been on her way to work at the Harley Diner at Southeast Harley Davidson in Bedford Heights.

 Police say Desha's Jeep Grand Cherokee flipped several times following the collision, coming to a rest upside down.

-The 911 caller goes on to state that Desha wandered around the scene with the 5.56-millimeter, Stag Arms AR-15 rifle and ultimately laid down on the ground near the scene of the accident.
+A 911 caller from that morning states that Desha wandered around the scene with the rifle and ultimately laid down on the ground near the scene of the accident.

 The Solon Police Department Detective Bureau continues to investigate the circumstances around both the shooting and traffic accident.
 The Ohio Attorney General's Bureau of Criminal Identification is assisting in the investigation.

-Editor's Note: Twinsburg Bulletin Editor Andrew Schunk contributed to this story.
+Editor's Note: Editor Andrew Schunk contributed to this report.